OSHE-Github/OSTR_ROS/README.md

-# This is the ROS 2 workspace used for the Open Source Thunniform Robot project
+# ROS 2 workspace used for the Open Source Thunniform Robot project

 Check us out and find more documentation at oshe.io!